Stages Of Stress: How Stress Progresses

 Relaxation training

-Online therapy
+Online mental health therapy

-One form of effective stress reduction therapy is online counseling.
+Another potentially effective form of effective stress reduction therapy is online counseling.
 Many people may find that aspects of in-person therapy, such as cost, planning, distance, or availability, are stressors that make therapy less effective.
 With an online platform, you may be able to avoid these stressors and receive support for chronic stress simultaneously.

-If you're interested in trying online counseling for stress, consider signing up with a platform like BetterHelp, which offers connections to an extensive database of licensed therapists, counselors, and social workers offering support in various specialties.
+If you're interested in trying online counseling for stress, you might consider signing up with a platform like BetterHelp, which offers connections to an extensive database of licensed therapists, counselors, and social workers offering support in various specialties.

 Takeaway